min2ha/ukwa-site/content/target/40705/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Accessing and Screening WW1 Archive by training volunteers

 The project will train six volunteers to catalogue hitherto unseen WW1 archive film footage lodged at the Huntley Film Archives in South Herefordshire.